Skip to main content

 • Break them into smaller chunks

-• Use instance_type for dedicated machines
+• Use a dedicated instance type

 Check timing

-Monitor how long each job takes:
+Monitor how long each job takes with pool.times():

-print(job.times()) # Time per job
+print(pool.times()) # Time per job

 Error handling